تبیین فضامندی در بناهای قدسی ایران، نگرشی به محیط داخلی و بیرونی مساجد معاصر، مورد مطالعاتی: مسجدالرضا و مسجد الغدیر تهران

 • Ali Mashhadi

-Head of Architecture Department University of Science and Culture
+Assistant Professor of Architecture Department, Branch of Art and Architecture, University of Science and Culture (Corresponding Author).

 چکیده [English]

-Sacred art is hidden at the heart of traditional art and is directly related to divine truth and cryptography, while connecting the body of sacred architecture to the hidden essence.
-Therefore, the purpose of this study is to explain the spatiality in the mosques of contemporary Iran due to the material elements of sensory perceptions in the environment in order to be able to explain the quality of the external environment of the mosques of this period.
-The hypothesis for achieving this goal is that there is a direct relationship between spatiality and sensory perceptions, and physical elements in the external environment of contemporary Iranian mosques cause the formation of this spatiality.
-The present study, using a qualitative research method, with a philosophical approach and inductive reasoning, as well as using a library and field collection method, concluded that in Al-Ghadir Mosque in Tehran, the pilgrim is involved in a limited space and does not move in space at any time.
-Does not feel a new experience of moving in space.
-Now in Reza Mosque in Tehran, the outer environment of this mosque, due to the type of form and materials used, has not been made to improve the sensory perceptions of pilgrims from the outside environment and travel to the world of mysticism, and therefore for pilgrims such as Al-Ghadir Mosque in Tehran, It does not have a mystical environment.
-Therefore, in Al-Ghadir Mosque in Tehran and Al-Reza Mosque in Tehran, geometry and volumetricity are more important than the qibla in order to spatially organize the external environment, and therefore, by attending these mosques, the concept of eternity and eternity is not induced to pilgrims.
+Sacred art is hidden at the heart of traditional art and is directly related to the truth and divine encryption while linking the body of holy architecture to the covert essence.
+Hence, this study aims to explain spatiality in contemporary mosques of Iran based on the material elements of sensory perceptions available in the setting to find the quality of the external environment or exterior of the contemporary mosques.
+For this purpose, a hypothesis is designed indicating a direct relationship exists between spatiality and sensory perceptions, and physical elements in the external environment of contemporary mosques in Iran shape this spatiality.
+Using qualitative research methods, philosophical approach, and inductive reasoning as library and field methods for data collecting, the present study concluded that spatiality in Al-Ghadir and Al-Reza Mosques in Tehran is in line and in size of embodying the material affair based on the physical elements located in the external environment, symbols, form, and human presence in this space, and is created regarding the movement and dynamism in the environment along with sensory perceptions.
+In Al-Ghadir Mosque of Tehran, the pilgrim is involved in a limited space and does not feel any new experience of moving in the space at any moment when moving in the space.
+In the Al-Reza Mosque of Tehran, the form and materials used in the external environment of this mosque indicate that it has not been constructed to improve pilgrims' sensory perceptions of the external environment and help them to travel to the world of mysticism.
+Hence, this mosque does not represent a mystical environment for pilgrims as much as the setting provided by Al-Ghadir Mosque.
+In Al-Ghadir and Al-Reza Mosques, therefore, geometry and volumetricity (cubism) are more important than Qibla for the spatial arrangement of the external environment; hence, the concept of eternity is not conveyed to the pilgrims when attending these mosques.

 کلیدواژهها [English]